Banyc/InverseParser/README.md

 ### Rule

-- Any text following "#" and before the nearest newline will be commented out
+- Any text following `#` and before the nearest newline will be commented out
-- A line started with "#" will be considered as a line with no char.
+- A line started with `#` will be considered as a line with no char.

 ### Grammatical Definition

+The definition is written is BNF(Backus–Naur form)-like form.

 #### Rule